ding-an/Stirling-PDF/README.md

 ## Customisation

-Stirling PDF allows easy customization of the app.
+MyPDFTools allows easy customization of the app.
 Includes things like

 - Custom application name
 - Custom slogans, icons, HTML, images CSS etc (via file overrides)

-There are two options for this, either using the generated settings file ``settings.yml`` This file is located in the ``/configs`` directory and follows standard YAML formatting
+There are two options for this, either using the generated settings file `settings.yml` This file is located in the `/configs` directory and follows standard YAML formatting

 Environment variables are also supported and would override the settings file For example in the settings.yml you have